 Unlike the Eachine DVR03, the EIO does not have an OSD menu nor playback feature.

 AKK EIO review: Performance

 As I previously mentioned, AKK does not include any mounting accessories with their EIO camera, how you mount it is entirely up to you.
 I have taken two approaches to my installation techniques.
 The first was the “emergency” approach, using a piece of rubber band I attached the camera to the frame of my drone.
 For a long-term solution, I plan to make a dedicated mounting stand using a 3D printer.

-Unfortunately, recording does not start automatically on power ON.
-Also you need to stop it manually after you finished your flight, otherwise the recorded file will be corrupted or lost.
+Unfortunately, the recording does not start automatically on power ON.
+Also, you need to stop it manually after you finished your flight, otherwise, the recorded file will be corrupted or lost.

 Four minutes of recorded video (640 x 480 @ 29.95 fps) occupies about 180 MB on the micro SD memory card.

 The feed from the camera to my phone was very quick, providing real-time visual feedback without too much latency.
 The image quality was decent, though not spectacular.
 FPV range is just perfect for proximity park flying.
-However, FPV range and image quality is widely depending on the FPV receiver and FPV screen you are using.
+However, FPV range and image quality are widely dependent on the FPV receiver and FPV screen you are using.